Electronic Structure Theory for Electronic Excitation and Dynamics: Materials and Condensed Phase Systems

 A. Schleife, E. Draeger, V. Anisimov, A. Correa, Y. Kanai

-Electronic excitation and transport in condensed matter
+Electronic excitation and transport

 Read recent publications in this area: